Tuesday, 3 December 2019

 मेरे प्रिय गीत (5)

 This favourite song of mine is Tu Chanda Main Chandni from the film Reshma Aur Shera (1971), penned by Balkavi Bairagi, composed by Jaidev and sung by Lata Mangeshkar.
 The film, produced and directed by Sunil Dutt, had Sunil Dutt and Waheeda Rehman in lead roles.
-This was their third film together after Ek Phool Char Kaante (1960) and the immortal classic Mujhe Jeene Do(1963), another Sunil Dutt production.
+This was their second film together after the immortal classic Mujhe Jeene Do(1963), another Sunil Dutt production.
 Ironically, unlike Mujhe Jeene Do, which too had music by Jaidev and was commercially successful, Reshma Aur Shera did not do well at the box office.
 However, its music, particularly this song lives on in the hearts and minds of music lovers.
 Jaidev won the 1972 National Award for the Best Music Director for Reshma Aur Shera.
 In spite of the commercial failure, the film was well received by the critics internationally.
 It was nominated for the Golden Bear at the 22nd Berlin International Film Festival.
 It was also selected as the Indian entry for the Best Foreign Language Film at the 44th Academy Awards but was not accepted as a nominee.

 Tu Chanda Main Chandni is one of the best songs composed by Jaidev and one of the best sung by Lataji.
 When I say one of the best by Lataji, there is a possibility of many friends disagreeing as almost entire body of work by Lataji would qualify as 'great'.
 I would try to explain why, in my view, this song stands out.
 Lataji's voice kept evolving throughout her phenomenal career.
 Although she had stepped into singing after proper training in classical music, she became more and more accomplished as her career progressed.
 In the early '70s, after a career of nearly 24-25 years, she was at her peak - the divine sweetness and youthfulness of the voice absolutely intact and the craft fully blossomed - after having sung a wide variety of songs with all the great composers (with the sole exception of O P Nayyar).
 Jaidev has presented this magical quality to perfection in this song.